MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 There are two types of container images:

 - **Base OS Images** – these are provided by Microsoft and include the core OS components.
-- **Container Images** – a container image that has been created from a Base OS Image.
+- **Container Images** – a custom container image that is derived from a Base OS image.

 This document details installing and managing base OS images for both PowerShell and Docker.